 Next we check the internal pressure of your eyes.
 We do this by using a special yellow numbing drop.
 We do not use an air puff device.
 This test is important to determine whether you may have or are prone to glaucoma.

 After this test, we will put in drops to dilate your eyes.
-These drops take about 20 minutes to take effect, so we will move you to one of our video stations where you will watch a DVD while the dilation takes effect.
+These drops take about 20 minutes to take effect, so we will move you back to the comfort of our reception area where you will watch a video on an iPad while the dilation takes effect.
 This video will introduce you to our doctors, and tell you a little more about Providence Eye & Laser Specialists and the LASIK procedure itself.

-After our technicians have completed their tests, your eyes are dilated and you have watched the video, you will be brought back to an exam room to meet with Dr. Mozayeni.
-Sometimes you will see our optometrist, Dr. Mills first.
+After our ophthalmic technicians have completed their tests, your eyes are dilated and you have watched the video, you will be brought back to an exam room to meet with Dr. Mozayeni.
+Sometimes you will see one of our optometrists, Dr. Mills or Dr. Engle first.

-Dr. Mills and/or Dr. Mozayeni will examine your eyes to make sure everything is healthy – this includes the cornea, lens, retina and the optic nerve.
-Dr. Mozayeni will look at all of this information, and all of the information compiled by the technicians and Dr. Mills, and discuss his findings with you.
+Drs.
+Mills, Engle and/or Dr. Mozayeni will examine your eyes to make sure everything is healthy – this includes the cornea, lens, retina and the optic nerve.
+Dr. Mozayeni will look at all of this information, and all of the information compiled by the ophthalmic technicians and Drs.
+Mills or Engle, and discuss his findings with you.
 He will also answer any questions you may have about your eyes, laser vision correction or his professional experience.

 As mentioned, this will be the most comprehensive eye exam you have ever had.
-At the end you can expect Dr. Mozayeni to have done one of the following:
+At the end of the consultation you can expect Dr. Mozayeni to have done one of the following:

 - Recommend OptiLASIK.